Pageboy/notes/docs/Teaching/Multiplatform Publishing/From InDesign to HTML and CSS.md

+>HTML is the language for the web; delivering content for our various types of screens.
+InDesign is a *page layout* tool; presuming for the printed page, but we can still generate HTML from our content and with some attention to detail, we can can get good HTML markup ready for further styling and attention to a responsive design.

-When we export InDesign to ePub, content is marked-up as HTML and styles are converted to CSS.
-We can also export to HTML and same thing happens, but what should we do to make sure our HTML and CSS are perfectly formed and can also (if needed) be edited.
+What should we do to make sure our HTML and CSS are perfectly formed and can also (if needed) be edited.

 ## Introduction
 In this detailed description, we are going to use our Shakespeare play to create a single web page but with an interactive navigation block that will help is locate the Acts and Scenes.